UH-Bioinformatics/uh-bioinformatics.github.io/training/details/phylogenetics.md

 commonly generate in high-throughput sequencing methods, new phylogenetics methods are continuously proposed.
-To familiarize users with popular approaches and new development in this field, UH Cyberinfrastructure, in conjunction with Centers of Biomedical Research Excellence (COBRE) is offering a half-day introductory workshop on phylogenetics and phylogenomics.
+To familiarize users with popular approaches and new development in this field, UH Cyberinfrastructure Bioinformatice Core, in conjunction with the Centers of Biomedical Research Excellence (COBRE-PCEIDR) and the Research Centers for Minority Institutions (RCMI-BRIDGES) is offering a half-day introductory workshop on phylogenetics and phylogenomics.
 This short overview is targeted towards graduate students, post-docs, researchers and faculty members of the University of Hawaii System.

 The workshop will review a broad range of topics ranging from elementary concepts such as sequence alignment, and evolutionary model